 As to where to obtain the data, that should be easy in today's world - you can go to any of the major finance websites to download historical data or you might use your own brokerage account's platform.
 You can also use a paid data provider, but that's not a necessary expense for most people.

-Step 2: Get the Data Neatly Into the Same Excel File
+Step 2: Get the Stock and S&P 500 Price Data Neatly into One Excel File

 Next, you'll want to copy the data into the same Excel file so you can work with it.
 This should be easy.
 Take care to leave a few columns between the data so that you can do the next calculations we'll go over below.